Bobby McFerrin | Don’t Worry, Be Happy!

 Rather than launching his career to greater heights, the reverse seems to have been the case.
 Not wanting to be defined by that single hit song, McFerrin took time off, spending time with his family and taking stock of his career.

-Upon his return to music, McFerrin made the surprising move to turn to classical music, having been invited to conduct a performance of Beethoven’s Seventh Symphony with the San Francsico Symphony Orchestra for his 40th birthday.
+Upon his return to performing, Bobby McFerrin made the surprising move to turn to classical music, having been invited to conduct a performance of Beethoven’s Seventh Symphony with the San Francisco Symphony Orchestra for his 40th birthday.

 Bringing together his classical studies on clarinet and piano, along with composition and arranging from his college days, McFerrin has shown himself to be an incredibly well-rounded musician, conducting many of the most famous orchestras in the world including The New York Philharmonic, the Vienna Philharmonic and The London Philharmonic.